-Five Major Pieces to the Life Puzzle - a Guide to Personal Success
+The Five Major Pieces to the Life Puzzle

-Mr. Jim Rohn was the inspiration for many of the popular speakers today.
-His concepts have inspired those like Mark Victor Hansen, the Co-author of the Chicken Soup for the Soul series.
+Mr. Jim Rohn was the inspiration for many of the popular speakers today like Mark Victor Hansen, the Co-author of the Chicken Soup for the Soul series.
 Hansen says Mr. Rohn has "style, substance, charisma, relevance, charm, and what he says makes a difference."
-His words had a lifelong impact on Tony Robbins who believes Rohn's philosophy can "enhance the quality of life for anyone who exposes themselves to it."
+His words had a lifelong impact on Tony Robbins who believes Mr. Rohn's philosophy can "enhance the quality of life for anyone who exposes themselves to it."

-He advocates studying the fundamentals in life and remarks that there are no new fundamentals.
-The fundamentals which have proved successful are documented in the pages of history.
-He says the key to finding unique human beings we can admire and respect is to discover those "whose achievements fascinate and inspire us."
-He advises that we deliberately choose our role models rather than "have them thrust upon us by the influences of the media".
-If the message is shallow, move on.
+There are no new fundamentals.
+The fundamentals of life which have proven successful are documented in the pages of history.
+He says to find unique human beings we can admire and respect "whose achievements fascinate and inspire us."
+He advises to selectively choose our role models rather than "have them thrust upon us by the influences of the media."

-At his seminar, he shared a story from ancient history about when the first Christian Church was formed explaining that a presentation was given to the multitude that day evoking a variety of responses.
-Some that heard believed.
-In fact, three thousand souls did.
-But some that heard were perplexed and stood around confused or in disbelief.
+He shared a story from ancient history about when the first Christian Church was formed.
+A presentation was given to a multitude that day.
+Three thousand of those who attended believed the message.
+But some were perplexed and stood around in disbelief.

-Mr. Rohn claims that Jesus didn't go back and try to "unperplex the perplexed."
+Mr. Rohn explained that Jesus didn't try to "unperplex the perplexed."
 There will always be some who are confused and some who don't believe.
-He says not to get involved in shoulds and shouldn'ts.
-If people wish to be ignorant, let them be.
-You cannot change people, but they can change.
+He says not to get involved in "shoulds and shouldn'ts."

 by Mr. Jim Rohn